RoDmitry/atoi_simd/README.md

 Has good test coverage, and can be considered safe.

+Maybe todo:
+There is a posibility to parse base 16 slice, by first finding (a,b,c,d,e,f) and then giving them +9

 <details><summary>Deprecated info</summary>
 Earlier it needed the `target-feature` or `target-cpu` flags for it to build with optimized performance.
 By default the `target-feature` is set in ./.cargo/config.toml, but seems like it works only inside this library.